Frequently Asked Questions

 If you are a new student you can use your Letter of Acceptance from UiB together with a valid ID card (eg. passport) or Student card.
 This option is only valid up to the registration deadline 1 September/ 1 February.

-If you were a student in the previous semester, you can use the student card together with your old semester sticker (or semester card) until the deadline for the semester registration.
+If you were a student in the previous semester, the app showing the previous semester will be valid until the deadline for the semester registration.

 What is the difference between the Student ID App, student card?

 The Student ID App functions as a semester receipt and student ID (if it shows your picture) and you can download it any time.
-When you have completed the semester registration and paid the semester fee (if applicable) it is valid.
+When you have completed the semester registration and paid the semester fee (if applicable) it is valid all semester.